Yet Another Representation of Binary Decision Trees: A Mathematical Demonstration: Parameterized Decision Trees

 Because we cannot add up the numerical features and categorical features directly, we should split embedding representation of categorical features and numerical features in oblique decision tree while there is no problem to test categorical or numerical features in vanilla decision tree \footnotemark.

 After embedding the categorical features into real vectors, we can express the decision trees with categorical feature in the following formula:

-where $S$ is the one-hot row vector matrix and $B$ is the bitvector column matrix constrained by the the four rules\ref{four rules} .
+where $\mathrm{S}$ is the one-hot row vector matrix and $\mathrm{B}$ is the bitvector column matrix.
 The threshold value of categorical feature is also limited in the embedded (discrete) space.
-For example, if the categorical variables are stored in the format of string in computer and we use the hash function to transform them to integers as embedding, then the embedded integers are legal for the axis-aligned mapping $Sx$.
+For example, if the categorical variables are stored in the format of string in computer and we use the hash function to transform them to integers as embedding, then the embedded integers are legal for the axis-aligned mapping $\mathrm{S}\mathbf{x}$.
 Inspired by \cite{O'Sullivan1991multivariate}, we can the Lagrange polynomials.

 Now we define the oblique decision trees with categorical features.
 As mentioned above, it is not possible to add up the numerical features and categorical features directly.
 For example, there is no sense to add your age and gender.
 They introduce the dummy variables(sometimes called indicator variable) in statistics and quantitative economy community such as \href{https://www.sagepub.com/sites/default/files/upm-binaries/21120_Chapter_7.pdf}{Dummy-Variable Regression}. \href{http://www.economicswiki.com/economics-tutorials/dummy-variable/}{Economics Wiki} explains that ``This indicator variable takes on the value of 1 or 0 to indicate the availability or lack of some effect that would change the outcome of whatever is being tested."
 If we regard the linear combination of numerical features as classic linear regression to test some properties of input sample, we extend the linear regression to dummy-variable regression or regression discontinuity design(RDD).
 Thus we can deal with the categorical features in oblique decision trees without embedding: